paper-code20/Covid-19-Forecasting-via-Deep-Learning-andTopological-Data-Analysis/README.md

 This package includes the source codes and datasets used in this research project.
 We encourage the reader to review the submitted paper: Covid-19 Forecasting via Deep Learning and Topological Data Analysis, and its Supplementary material.

 *Our experiments has been carried out using collected data of California and Washington  states.
-Particularly,  our  methodology  produces  daily  COVID-19progression and hospitalization forecasts at county-level resolution.*
+Particularly,  our  methodology  produces  daily  COVID-19 progression and hospitalization forecasts at county-level resolution.*

 Plesae find the significance of each file below: